Queens-Physics/qexpy/docs/plotting.rst

    import qexpy.plotting as p

    x = e.Measurement([1, 2, 3, 4, 5], [0.5], name='Length', units='cm')
-   y = e.Measurement([5, 7, 11, 14, 17], [1], name='Appplied Mass', units='g')
+   y = e.Measurement([5, 7, 11, 14, 17], [1], name='Mass', units='g')
    # This produces two sets of data which should be fit to a line with a slope
    # of 3 and an intercept 2

    figure = p.Plot(x, y)
    figure.show()

-Using class methods such as *.fit* or *.residuals* will create a best fit of the data and display the residual output.
-The *.fit* attribute also has arguments of what type of fit is required and, if the model is not previously defined, an inital guess of the fitting parameters.
+Using methods such as *.fit* or *.residuals* will create a best fit of the data and display the residual output.
+The *.fit* attribute also has arguments of what type of fit is required and, if the model is not built-in to the module, an inital guess of the fitting parameters.

 .. automethod:: qexpy.plotting.Plot.fit